 Thamnophis rufipunctatus are aquatic specialists that feed almost exclusively on fish, use specific habitats for foraging (clear, rock-boulder strewn streams), have evolved several mechanisms for increased underwater visual and foraging capabilities, and display very low dispersal capacity (Fleharty 1967; Schaeffel and de Queiroz 1990; Alfaro 2002; Hibbitts and Fitzgerald 2005).
 Given these specializations and life history characteristics, T. rufipunctatus is likely to be highly susceptible to environmental change, especially climate change (Wood et al. 2011).
-Because of its specialized diet, a salvage operation was conducted in 2012 following the Whitewater-Baldy fire to move as many T. rufipunctatus as possible out of Whitewater Creek to another creek before post-fire flooding scoured the creek of all fish.
-Surveys in 2013 indicate some of the salvaged snakes have survived in the other creek area whereas, with virtually no fish having returned to Whitewater Creek, that population of T. rufipunctatus may be on the verge of being extirpated (R. Jennings, WNMU, E. Nowak, NAU, pers. comm.).
-Some of the individuals salvaged from Whitewater Creek have been moved to the Albuquerque Biopark to begin a breeding program.
-As of this Review, while reproductive behavior has been observed, no breeding has taken place (D. Hotle, Alb.
-Biopark, pers. comm.).
+Because of its specialized diet, a salvage operation was conducted in 2012 following the Whitewater-Baldy fire to move as many T. rufipunctatus as possible out of Whitewater Creek to Saliz Creek before post-fire flooding scoured the creek of all fish.
+Two of the salvaged snakes in Saliz Creek were recaptured in 2015 (Christman and Jennings 2015).
+No snakes or fish were caught in the Whitewater Creek in 2015 (Christman and Jennings 2015) and that population of T. rufipunctatus may be on the verge of being extirpated (R. Jennings, WNMU, E. Nowak, NAU, pers. comm.).
+Knowledge of captive rearing is extremely limited for this animal but breeding has occurred at both the Phoenix Zoo and at a facility at Northern Arizona University in Flagstaff, AZ.

 Current Status: Wood et al. 2011 reported that three separate species actually exist within the T. rufipunctatus complex, thus elevating the subspecies T. r. rufipunctatus in New Mexico to full species; separate from those in the Sierra Madre of Mexico.
 Thamnophis rufipunctatus is listed as a Species of Concern by USFWS (USFWS 2008).
-Recently this species, along with Mexican Gartersnake (T. eques) has now been proposed by USFWS for federal protection as threatened under the U.S. Endangered Species Act (USFWS 2013).
-The final ruling on this proposal is still pending at the time of this Review.
+The species, along with the northern Mexican gartersnake (T. eques) has now been listed by USFWS for federal protection as threatened under the U.S. Endangered Species Act (USFWS 2014).
 It is a species of wildlife of special concern in Arizona (AGFD 1996).
 The pre- and post-monsoon seasonal habitat use of this species in the Tularosa River, Catron County, NM is currently under investigation.
-Using population genetics and phylogenetic analysis, Wood et al. (2010) identified three divergent lineages in the Thamnophis rufipunctatus complex that are geographically restricted.
-In a report to the Arizona Game and Fish Heritage Fund they recommended each of the recognized subspecies be elevated to full species rank.
-Thus, Thamnophis rufipunctatus is currently recognized as occurring only in the Gila River and Salt River drainages of southwest New Mexico and along the Mogollon Rim of central and east-central Arizona.

-Threats: Major threats to this species are changes in water-use practices and heavy livestock overgrazing of streamside vegetation that results in alteration of habitat, including heavy siltation, stream channelization, and the elimination of undercut banks.
+Threats: Major threats to this species are wildfire, post-fire flooding impacts on prey base, changes in water-use practices and overgrazing of streamside vegetation that results in alteration of habitat, including heavy siltation, stream channelization, and the elimination of undercut banks.
 Hibbitts et al. (2009) suggested that streambed siltation which causes impaction of streambed rocks and eliminates habitat played a role in the disappearance of a robust population of the species at San Francisco Hot Springs.
 There is indirect evidence that the introduction of American Bullfrog (Rana catesbeiana) has eliminated T. rufipunctatus from its native habitat in some areas, e.g., Wall Lake in Catron County, NM (Fleharty 1967; Schwalbe and Rosen 1988; Jennings and Christman 2009).
+Invasive crayfish may pose a significant threat to this animal, through direct predation on neonate snakes, predation on the fish species the snake uses for prey, and alteration of habitat (R. Jennings, E. Nowak, and B. Christman, pers. comm.).
 Nowak and Santana-Bendix (2002; 2003a, 2003b) reported declines of this species in central Arizona based on the presence of non-native "spiny-rayed" fishes (i.e., the sunfishes Micropterus and Lepomis, family Centrarchidae), habitat destruction and modification due to increased recreation and siltation, and localized mortality due to channel-altering flood events, direct predation by humans, and roadkills.